-- Regulates energy marketers under the Consumer Protection Act - Includes the Office of the Utilities Consumer Advocate, mandated under the Government Organizations Act to: - Represent the interests of Alberta residential, farm and small business consumers of electricity and natural gas before proceedings of the Alberta Utilities Commission (AUC) and other bodies - Disseminate independent and impartial information about the regulatory process relating to electricity and natural gas - Inform and educate consumers about electricity and natural gas issues - Mediate of disputers between consumers and energy retailers
+- Leads and coordinates government's ongoing efforts to make everyday life more affordable. - Manages and develops policy for the development of the province's utilities sector. - Oversees a reliable and affordable electricity system for Albertans. - Ensures Alberta has adequate electricity generation, transmission and distribution. - Regulates energy marketers under the Consumer Protection Act. - Oversees governance of rural utility boards such as Rural Electrification Associations and natural gas co-operatives under the Rural Utilities Act. - Includes the Office of the Utilities Consumer Advocate, mandated under the Government Organizations Act to: - Represent the interests of Alberta residential, farm and small business consumers of electricity and natural gas before proceedings of the Alberta Utilities Commission (AUC) and other bodies. - Inform and educate consumers about electricity and natural gas issues. - Mediate disputes between consumers and energy retailers.